What is Android Device Manager?

-IT teams that need to rapidly configure frontline worker devices and provide secure access to apps and data can do so easily.
-Using an MDM solution as an Android Device Manager can allow admins to silently install and update apps, block or allow essential apps, and configure a private Enterprise App Store.
-Furthermore, IT admins can push content over-the-air through a File Store or use containerization to ensure content remains secure.
+With an MDM solution, IT teams can quicklly configure frontline worker devices and easily provide secure access to apps and data.
+By using an MDM solution to manage Android devices, IT teams that need to rapidly configure frontline worker devices and provide secure access to apps and data can do so easily.
+Using an MDM solution as an Android Device Manager can allow admins to silently install and update apps, block or allow essential apps, and configure a private enterprise app store.
+Furthermore, IT admins can push content over-the-air through a file store or use containerization to ensure content remains secure.

 Manage device configuration